DeepPavlovAdmin/convai/README.md

 ## Overview of the competition

 There are currently few datasets appropriate for training and evaluating models for non-goal-oriented dialogue systems (chatbots); and equally problematic, there is currently no standard procedure for evaluating such models beyond the classic Turing test.

 The aim of our competition is therefore to establish a concrete scenario for testing chatbots that aim to engage humans, and become a standard evaluation tool in order to make such systems directly comparable.

-This is the second Conversational Intelligence (ConvAI) Challenge; the previous one was conducted under the scope of NIPS 2017 Competitions track.
+This is the second Conversational Intelligence (ConvAI) Challenge.
+The previous one was conducted under the scope of NIPS 2017 Competitions track.
 This year we aim to improve over last year:
 * providing a dataset from the beginning, Persona-Chat
 * making the conversations more engaging for humans
 * simpler evaluation process (automatic evaluation, followed then by human evaluation)